Bwaweru12345/Phase-2-group-project/README.md

 # Project Title

-Movie App
+Our Real Estate

 ## Description

-This is a simple Movie App which enables users to search for a movie, buy a movie ticket from the comfort of your home or from anywhere at anytime with just one click of a button.
+This is a Real Estate website that is used by the user to purchase a house or even evaluate the prices of different houses.

-As a user I can:
+# As a user I can:
-* Buy a movie ticket
+- Buy a house from here.
-* Rate a certain movie
-* Filter the types of movies that I want to watch
-* Like a movie
-* Comment and share views on a certain movie
+- Filter out different price ranges for the different houses.
+- Book an appointment to view the house
+- Create a personal account, such that you can always login and view the properties that are upto your taste/liking

 ## Getting Started